risingwavelabs/risingwave-docs-legacy/docs/ingestion-overview.md

 A source is a resource that RisingWave can read data from.
 You can create two types of source connections in RisingWave: non-materialized and materialized source connections.
 The difference between these two types of connections is data from a materialized source connection is stored in RisingWave, while data from a non-materialized source is not.

 Use the [`CREATE SOURCE`](./sql/commands/sql-create-source.md) command to create a non-materialized source connection.
 After a non-materialized source connection is created, the input data is not stored in RisingWave.
-You need to create materialized views ([`CREATE MATERIALIXED VIEW`](./sql/commands/sql-create-mv.md)) to process the data and store the results in RisingWave.
+You need to create materialized views ([`CREATE MATERIALIZED VIEW`](./sql/commands/sql-create-mv.md)) to process the data and store the results in RisingWave.

 Use the [`CREATE MATERIALIZED SOURCE`](./sql/commands/sql-create-source.md) command to create a materialized source connection.
 Once a materialized source connection is created, all data from the source is ingested into RisingWave.